 Chaga mushroom enhances the body’s innate immune system also known as inborn immunity system (6).

 6. Weight Loss

-A conclusive study done on mice concluded that consumption of Chaga mushrooms leads to the reduction in weight and therefore prevents other metabolic abnormalities (5)
+A conclusive study done on mice concluded that consumption of Chaga mushrooms leads to a reduction in weight and therefore prevents other metabolic abnormalities (5).

 7. Colon cancer prevention

 In a study done on human colorectal cancer (CRC) cell lines it was concluded that Chaga mushroom extract acts against cancerous cells associated with colon cancer due to the presence of Ergosterol peroxide (2).

 Research (7) done in the Institute of Virology, Russia showed 100 fold decrease in Hepatitis C virus effect within 10 mins.
 Another study shows that water extract of Chaga mushrooms helps in preventing herpes simplex virus (HSV) infection (8).